Online business and consumer goods content terms and conditions

 10.2 You must compensate us if you break the contract.
 If we end the contract in the situations set out in clause 10.1 we will refund any money you have paid in advance for the goods we have not provided but we may deduct or charge you for the net costs we will incur as a result of your breaking the contract OR reasonable compensation for the net costs we will incur as a result of your breaking the contract..

 11. If there is a problem with the GOODS, how to tell us about problems.

 If you have any questions or complaints about the goods, please contact us.
-You can telephone our customer service team at 0773 442 8857 or write to us at firstname.lastname@example.org, or PO Box 3845, Chester CH1 9FD.
+You can email our customer service team at firstname.lastname@example.org.

 12. Your rights in respect of defective goods if you are a consumer